 These doubts aren’t unique to Maya.
 They’re the same fears that stop thousands of qualified, motivated people from pursuing careers they’d actually thrive in.
 The fear of starting over.
 The fear of wasting money.
 The fear of failing in front of an entirely new audience.

 What finally moved Maya forward was a single decision: she would stop researching and start asking real questions.
 She called AVI Career Training at (703) 943-9841, scheduled a tour of the Vienna, VA campus, and walked in expecting to be talked into something.
-Instead, she found herself having an honest conversation about program timelines, financial aid, and what the first week of training actually looks like.
+Instead, she found herself having an honest conversation about program timelines, payment options, and what the first week of training actually looks like.

 She enrolled two weeks later.
 Eighteen months after that first phone call, she was a licensed esthetician working at a medical spa in Tysons Corner.